IMPORTANT NOTE: THIS STUDY HAS NOTHING TO DO WITH MORMON

 adultery).
 Jesus also explains that those who remarry after an unlawful divorce commit adultery (a violation

 Many people feel that, even though polygamous marriages are

-incest, jealousy, hatred, bitterness, unhappiness, and immorality are
+that adultery, incest, jealousy, hatred, bitterness, unhappiness, and

-argument is that the scriptures also show the same kind of problems
+problem with this argument is that the scriptures also show the same kind

 There is no doubt that king David who was a man greatly

 beloved by God (1.Sam.13:14; Acts 13:22) had many